Ambeth Ocampo: Writings and research on Rizal

-When Ocampo was appointed chairman of the National Historical Institute (present-day National Historical Commission of the Philippines) in 2002 and later elected chair of the National Commission for Culture and the Arts (NCCA) in 2005, then-President Gloria Macapagal Arroyo declared that she was an ardent reader of his newspaper column, commending his writings because he "makes history so approachable."
-Some academics have critiqued Ocampo for his populist approach to historiography.
-In response, Ocampo has since released two compilations of his public lectures, Meaning and History focused on Jose Rizal and Bones of Contention on Andres Bonifacio both published in 2001, complete with citations and footnotes.
-Nevertheless, Ocampo is considered one of the most prominent Philippine historians.
+He was appointed chairman of the National Historical Institute (present-day National Historical Commission of the Philippines) in 2002 and later elected chair of the National Commission for Culture and the Arts (NCCA) in 2005.
+Then-President Gloria Macapagal Arroyo declared that she was an ardent reader of his newspaper column, commending his writings because he "makes history so approachable".
+In response to criticism for his populist approach to historiography, he has since released two compilations of his public lectures, Meaning and History focused on Jose Rizal and Bones of Contention on Andres Bonifacio both published in 2001, complete with citations and footnotes.
+Nevertheless, Ocampo is considered one of the most prominent Philippine historians today.

-In recent years, he has written numerous articles on the diaries of former Philippine President and dictator Ferdinand E. Marcos compiling all known extant entries collated from six different sources, and annotating these.
-The diaries have yet to be published in entirety.
+In recent years, he has written numerous articles on late former Philippine president and dictator Ferdinand Marcos compiling all known extant entries of his diaries collated from six different sources, and annotating them.
+The diaries have yet to be published in its entirety.
 In 2021, his fifteenth compilation of his columns of his Looking Back series written based on the diaries of Marcos and the legacies of the martial law regime titled Martial Law was published becoming his first publication on Philippine contemporary history.
+In 2024, Ocampo interviewed contemporary artist Pio Abad, who visually documents the ill-gotten wealth of the Marcos family.

 In 2022, Ocampo became the subject of a massive troll attack from social media influencers with ties to President Bongbong Marcos after commenting on the controversial remarks of actress Ella Cruz who described Philippine history as "tsismis" (gossip), calling it "filtered" and "biased", that drew widespread condemnation on social media.
-In response, academic circles composed of leading Philippine historians and academics led by National Artist for Literature Virgilio S. Almario, Xiao Chua, Francis Gealogo and others denounced the attack on Ocampo and issued messages in support of the historian due to the ongoing attempts of historical distortion on martial law regime of the late dictator.
+In response, academics and Ateneo de Manila University denounced the attack on Ocampo and issued messages in support of the historian due to the ongoing attempts of historical distortion on martial law regime of the dictator.